 Negatives of Getting Tested

 If a patient is tested and the results are negative, the patient may still be at risk of getting COVID-19 then spreading it to others.
-Even if test results come back negative, the best way to reduce future risk of infection is to continuing practice social distancing and adopting these practices as a new normal:
+Even if test results come back negative, the best way to reduce future risk of infection is to continue practice social distancing and adopting these practices as a new normal:

 - Wear a facemask in public